-For instance, if you’re primarily a wedding photographer, you’ll do well with lighter colors like white, gray, pale pink, etc. Keep in mind, though, that your branding colors should match your work.
-So if you’re more of a moody wedding photographer, those colors are going to contradict what you show your clients.
+For instance, if you’re a light and airy wedding photographer, you’ll do well with lighter colors like white, gray, pale pink, etc. Keep in mind that your branding colors should match your work, so if you’re a dark and moody wedding photographer, those light colors are going to contradict what your clients see in your work.
 You’d want to choose a scheme along the lines of black, slate gray, eggplant, etc.

 Another example is if you’re a lifestyle family photographer.
 Maybe you’ll want earthy colors like olive green, mustard yellow, and cherry wood grain.
-However, if you’re a lifestyle family photographer in a coastal city, you’d do yourself a favor by choosing brighter colors like kelly green, sunshine yellow, and a light oak wood grain.
+But if you’re a lifestyle family photographer in a coastal area, you’d be better off choosing brighter colors like kelly green, sunshine yellow, and a light oak wood grain.

 And of course, you want to pick a color scheme that you can stick with for the long haul.
-Rebranding is not something to take lightly!
+Rebranding is not something you want to go through all the time!
 Choose colors that speak to you as an individual and will speak to your business and clients!

 Working hard, or hardly working?
 Ready to take your photography business to the next level?
 Email email@example.com for mentoring information!